xianglin226/scMDC/README.md

 --decodeLayer2: layers of the high-level encoder.
 Default:[16,20] for CITE-Seq.
 [64,128,256] for SMAGE-seq.
 --sigma1: noise on RNA data.
 Default: 2.5.
 --sigma2: noise on ADT data.
 Default: 1.5 for CITE-Seq; 2.5 for SMAGE-Seq
+--filter1: if do feature selection on Genes.
+Default: No.
---filter: if do feature selection.
+--filter2: if do feature selection on ATAC.
 Default: No.
 --f1: Number of high variable genes (in X1) used for clustering if doing the featue selection.
 Default: 2000
 --f2: Number of high variable genes from ATAC (in X2) used for clustering if doing the featue selection.
 Default: 2000